hashicorp/terraform-provider-google/website/docs/r/google_project.html.markdown

 * `auto_create_network` - (Optional) Create the 'default' network automatically.
 Default `true`.
     If set to `false`, the default network will be deleted.
-Note that, for quota purposes, you will still need to have 1 network slot available to create the project succesfully, even if you set `auto_create_network` to `false`, since the network will exist momentarily.
+Note that, for quota purposes, you will still need to have 1 network slot available to create the project successfully, even if you set `auto_create_network` to `false`, since the network will exist momentarily.

 ## Attributes Reference